OCDX/softwareEngFinalProj/sprint2/sprint2Doc.md

 	* Requirements analysis fixes
 	* Have all insert, update, delete queries (should be separate files in directory called DML)
 	* stub calls for all interactive UI elements
-		* headers for UI and insert them into the pages
+		* outline our UI skeleton so to speak; not actual implementation just ensure the plan for its eventual implementation
 	* Begin UI elements for organizations
-		* Need clarity for this, maybe UI elements for our pages?
+		~~Need clarity for this, maybe UI elements for our pages?~~
+		* document and explain how UI elements will be organized for pages
 	* Management of users/roles
 		* Detail what each user can do based on role
 	* link to sprint 1 information